apocalyptech/choosable/README.md

 this is a very special case unlikely to be found in any other book, I don't think it poses much trouble really.

+Note that the "missing page" detection outlined above completely ignores non-numeric pages, so you'll have to just make sure that you've seen the whole *Murder of Gonzago* by hand, so to speak.

 DEVIATIONS
 ----------